 Bug Art has on several occasions received formal recognition both for its designs and the quality of their production, having been nominated several times for various internationally-recognised industry awards.

 In the UK the company sells to independent retailers, small chains and quality department stores.
 Internationally, Bug Art continues to enjoy growth in exports, with distributors in over twenty countries including Australia, USA, New Zealand and most of Europe.
-The majority of Bug Art cards have no text and therefore sell well in non English-speaking countries.
+Our cards are blank inside, ensuring that they can be bought for most occasions in different countries.